jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 ---------

-Electronic signature it's a field with specific role relation which can be added to the document.
+Electronic signature is a field with specific role relation which can be added to the document.
 You may add one electronic signature field to the one document for one signer role.

 Electronic signature types
 ==========================